robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 # Risk: A future adverse event

 We can introduce even more doubts!
-* .red[Unless] the cats hibernate when search is conducted
+* .red[R1.1.5] Unless the cats hibernate when search is conducted
-* .red[Unless] cat zapper vents are working intermittently
+* .red[R1.1.6] Unless cat zapper vents are working intermittently
-* .red[Unless] the vents are not being inspected periodically
+* .red[R1.1.7] Unless the vents are not being inspected periodically
-* .red[Unless] the exterminator skips visits
+* .red[R1.1.8] Unless the exterminator skips visits

 --